nabawiarifin/nabawiarifin/README.md

 - 🤖 Currently learning Android Development with Binar Academy
 - 🐍 Interested in machine learning - Working on AI Project for Final Thesis

-Started my programming journey on December 2022
+Started my programming journey on December 2022 and documenting my progress here
 <!--
 **nabawiarifin/nabawiarifin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.